Studies

 July 30 – 1 Cor 1:1-17 – Unity in God’s new family – Dave

-Aug 6 – 1 Cor 1:18-31 – God’s folly (the cross) – Dave
+Aug 6 – 1 Cor 1:18-31 – God’s folly – Dave

 Aug 13 – 1 Cor 2:1-16 – The powerful message of the cross – Dave